-An au pair quickly turns into a key cog in the family unit they join.
-They provide daily care for the kids in the house.
-Oftentimes parents are looking for a child care option that allows them more flexibility than day care.
-They want their kids to be able to go to the library, museums, playgrounds and other fun and educational destinations while they’re at work, while receiving the sort of one-on-one attention that’s so valuable for growing minds.
+An au pair quickly turns into a key cog in the family unit.
+Their primary purpose is to provide daily care for children in the home.
+Oftentimes, parents are looking for a child care option allowing them more flexibility than daycare.
+They want their children to be able to go to the library, museums, playgrounds and other fun, educational destinations during the day while receiving the sort of one-on-one attention so valuable for growing minds.

 What Does an Au Pair Do to Join EurAupair’s Program?

-Our complete screening ensures our au pairs are:
+Our thorough, multi-staged screening ensures our au pairs are:

-- Experienced, though not extensively or professionally, in caring for children (although some have more experience than others - see EurAupair Au Pair Par Experience program)
+- Experienced, though not extensively or professionally, in caring for children.
+Families looking for candidates with advanced child care experience or degrees in early childhood education can find options via the EurAupair Au Pair Par Experience Program.

 - Responsible young adults of good character.
-All have had references verified, have passed a criminal background check (or its equivalent) and a psychometric evaluation*
+All candidates have had references verified and have passed a criminal background check or its equivalent and psychometric evaluation.*

-- Available with driver's license (family is responsible for auto insurance, if necessary)
+- Available with a valid driver's license.
+Families are responsible for auto insurance, if necessary.